 The Six Nations is Britain’s highest-profile rugby tournament, so it should come as no surprise that it’ll be broadcast in more than 20 countries worldwide.
 Take a look below to find official sources wherever you live:

 Hulu includes a one-month free trial, which means you can sign up, watch the majority of the Six Nations, and cancel before you’re charged.
-As the other three services also offer trials (seven days for YouTube TV and Sling TV, five for PlayStation Vue), you can simply repeat this process to watch the remainder of the tournament for free.
+As the other two services also offer week-long trials, you can simply repeat this process to watch the remainder of the tournament for free.

 The services mentioned above are only accessible in the US.
 If you’d like to access them abroad, you’ll have to connect to one of your VPN’s American servers first.